historical-theology/stthomas/return-to-god/syllabus-spring2025-revised.md

 RECOMMENDATION: During the first week, start reading Bonaventure's *Life of Francis* during free time (e.g. between classes on campus), since you will need to have read the entire story (book) by the end of Unit 1 ( *Reader*, 128-214).
 )

+##### Tuesday, January 21 and Thursday, January 23 -- UNIVERSTIY CLOSED for winter weather event

 #### Week 2: Genesis and Creation
 Blackboard 2: Genesis and Creation

-##### Tuesday, January 21
+##### Tuesday, January 28

-Printed and bound *Readers* are required in-class every day starting on Tuesday, January 21.
+Printed and bound *Readers* are required in-class every day starting on Tuesday, January 28 (originally January 21).
 This is when I (Dr. Stephan) will take record of who has his/her *Reader* printed, bound, and ready for use.

 #### 5% of the course grade comes from arriving to class with the *Reader* on this date.